-Laparoscopic removal of cysts on the ovaries through a small keyhole incision.
+Laparoscopic removal of ovarian cysts is performed through a small keyhole incision.
 A cyst is a sack of fluid which develops inside the ovaries, which can be either benign or Malignant (cancerous).
 Typically, a benign ovarian cyst can be removed leaving the ovaries intact, making the natural conception still possible.

 Ovarian cysts have a recurrence rate of 35% even after they are surgically removed.
 If the cysts keep recurring, then the entire ovary is removed by a procedure called Laparoscopic oophorectomy.
 And also if the cyst is malignant, the entire ovary or both ovaries need to be removed.